DenizenScript/DenizenPastingWebsite/README.md

 url-base: https://paste.denizenscript.com
 # How many pastes from a single origin can come through per minute (a simple flood protection tool).
 If set to 0, the paste website is effectively read-only.
 max-pastes-per-minute: 3
 # Optionally specify a list of webhooks to run when new pastes are sent.
-Webhook content will be a simple JSON-formatted payload with key "content" set to simple displayable text.
+Webhook content will be a simple JSON-formatted payload with key "content" set to simple displayable text (intended for use as a Discord webhook).
 webhooks:
     new-paste:
     - https://example.com/webhook

+### SPAM BLOCKING

 # Optionally specify a list of (case-insensitive) text to check new pastes for to trigger automatic spam blocking.
 spam-block-keyphrases:
 - some naughty thing